rbpdqdat/titanic/README.md

 # Introduction

 This is an investigation about a sample of passengers from the titanic manifest.
 The decription of the data can be found in the description_titanic_data.txt.
 The analysis was performed in the DataDive.ipynb Jupyter Notebook.
+There are several different graphs and analysis using pandas and matplotlib.

 # Summary